AV Latency.com helps reviewers accurately report audio/video latency, input lag, and lip sync error of consumer electronics.

 Getting Started

-Before learning about different ways to measure latency, check out the Terminology page.
-If you’re interested in measuring audio latency, then Acceptable Audio Latency and Lip Sync Error provides some information on why the best audio latency is one that most closely matches video latency.
+Check out the Terminology page before learning about different ways to measure latency.
+If you’re interested in measuring audio latency, then Acceptable Audio Latency and AV Sync Error provides some information on why the best audio latency is one that most closely matches video latency.

 About the Author

 Allen Pestaluky is a video game developer who is most known for co-creating Keep Talking and Nobody Explodes.
+He has also made a 3D video game engine that renders to an analog oscilloscope.
 For many years he has had a passion for measuring latency and developing accessible methods for testing that anyone can use.